 SELECT setting FROM SYSOPTION WHERE "option" = 'oem_string';

-SQL Anywhere includes two sample programs in the oem_string directory:
+Two sample programs in the oem_string directory are included:

-dboem.cpp is a C program that illustrates how to extract the OEM string and print it to the Server Messages window.
+dboem.cpp is a C program that illustrates how to extract the OEM string and print it to the database server messages window.

 dboem.pl illustrates how to extract the OEM string and print it to the stdout within a PERL script.

-Applications cannot write directly to the OEM string in the database because it will corrupt the database header page.
+Applications cannot write directly to the OEM string in the database because it corrupts the database header page.

 On Windows, applications cannot read the file directly when a server has the database file loaded.
 The database server has an exclusive lock on the file.
 However, on any supported Unix platform, applications that have read permissions can read the file directly at any time.
 However, changes to the OEM string may not show up in the file immediately.
 Issuing a checkpoint causes the database server to flush page 0 to disk, and reflect the current OEM string value.

-Should the database server fail between changing the OEM string and the next checkpoint, the file header may not reflect the new OEM string value; the new OEM string value will be set correctly after the database goes through recovery.
+Should the database server fail between changing the OEM string and the next checkpoint, the file header may not reflect the new OEM string value; the new OEM string value is set correctly after the database goes through recovery.

 The following example encrypts the OEM string that contains information about the database file and stores it in the database header file:

-You can retrieve the value of the OEM string using the following command:
+You can retrieve the value of the OEM string by executing the following statement:

 SELECT DECRYPT( BASE64_DECODE( CONNECTION_PROPERTY( 'oem_string' ) ),'abc' )